People Strategy Guide

 It is also important to recognize psychological stress, because not all employees cope well with working from home.
 A recent study from Aetna International revealed that 33% of employees are worried about mental health issues such as depression while working from home.

 Therefore, managers need to exhibit increased vigilance and greater empathy.
-A first step, though, is to re-define the demands and expectations of leaders, in order to figure out what a leader’s career path should look like.
+A first step, though, is to re-define the demands and expectations of leaders, in order to figure out what developing leaders looks like within your org.

 Leaders need to take care of themselves.
 That’s the only way they can bring out the best in their team.